facebook pixel

 CRDN 1.4

-Conduct projects using appropriate research or quality improvement methods, ethical procedures, and data analysis utilizing current and/or new technologies.
+Conduct projects using appropriate research or quality improvement methods, ethical procedures and data analysis utilizing current and/or new technologies.

 Preceptor evaluation on an in-service to staff regarding textured modified diets